hdlugas/MZsearch/paper/paper.md

-six similarity measures (Cosine, Weighted Cosine, Stein & Scott, Discrete Fourier Transformation, Discrete Wavelet Transformation, and Semi-Partial Correlation) and a graphical user interface (GUI) to perform spectral library matching to identify chemical compounds based on GC-MS data [@Jeong2023].
+six similarity measures (Cosine, Weighted Cosine, Stein & Scott, Discrete Fourier Transformation, Discrete Wavelet Transformation, and Semi-Partial Correlation) and a graphical user interface (GUI) to perform spectral library matching to identify chemical compounds from GC-MS data [@Jeong2023].

-In a GC-MS experiment, the resulting mass spectra typically have m/z values as integers for all chemical compounds.
-In contrast, LC-MS experiments produce mass spectra with m/z values that are real numbers, often with many decimal places.
-This necessitates several spectrum preprocessing steps unique to LC-MS data analysis, namely centroiding (i.e., merging peaks that are 'close' with respect to their m/z values) and matching (i.e., aligning the m/z values in such a way that we obtain a list of intensities \emph{of the same length} from each spectrum).
+In a GC-MS experiment, the resulting mass spectra typically have m/z values as integers.
+In contrast, LC-MS experiments produce mass spectra with high resolution m/z values, often with many decimal places.
+This necessitates several spectrum preprocessing steps unique to LC-MS data analysis, namely centroiding (i.e., merging peaks that are 'close' with respect to their m/z values) and matching (i.e., aligning the m/z values so that the query spectrum and reference spectrum have the same length).
 In addition to these canonical spectrum preprocessing transformations for LC-MS data, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS data [@Kim2012;
 @Li2021; @Dlugas2024_preprint].
-The Shannon Entropy Similarity Measure has been shown to outperform the Cosine Similarity Measure with respect to LC-MS-based compound identification [@Li2021].
-A generalization of the Shannon Entropy Similarity Measure, the Tsallis Entropy Similarity Measure, has recently been developed and slightly outperforms the Shannon Entropy Similarity Measure in both GC-MS and LC-MS data [@Dlugas2024_preprint].
+The Shannon Entropy Similarity Measure has been shown to outperform the Cosine Similarity Measure with respect to LC-MS-data [@Li2021].
+A generalization of the Shannon Entropy Similarity Measure, the Tsallis Entropy Similarity Measure, slightly outperforms the
+Shannon Entropy Similarity Measure in both GC-MS and LC-MS data [@Dlugas2024_preprint].
 This recent study has further demonstrated that the order of preprocessing transformations is also critical to achieving